Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Cell-Cell Interactions New.md

 - In many pathways, the signal is transmitted by a cascade of protein phosphorylation.
 - **Protein kinases** transfer phosphates from ATP to protein, a process called phosphorylation.
 - **Protein phosphatases** remove the phosphates from proteins, a process called dephosphorylation.
-- This phosphorylation and dephosphorylation system acts
+- This phosphorylation and dephosphorylation system acts as a molecular switch, turning activities on and off or up or down, as required.